jupyterlab/jupyterlab/design/notebook.md

 Include an indicator that the file is being saved on the toolbar.

 Popup for creating a new notebook fades the background to dark grey.
 Popup appears in the center of the screen.
+Under "Create a new notebook", user can name their notebook and select kernel.

 ### Typography